HCEMM/sc-tutorials/github_tutorial/README.md

 Welcome!
 This tutorial was developed for employees developing data analyses and software in the context of Biotech, and intends to provide some tools for common bioinformatics tasks.

-The **version control** system allows you to track changes in code and collaborate with others.
-It is implemented in Git, a distributed version control system.
-GitHub is a web-based platform that hosts Git repositories and provides additional features like issue tracking, pull requests, and CI/CD.

-**CI/CD** stands for Continuous Integration and Continuous Deployment.
-It is a software development practice that allows you to automate the process of testing and deploying code changes.
-This includes keep your software up to date in package repositories, such as PyPI, CRAN, Bioconductor, and DockerHub.

-**GitHub Actions** is a feature of GitHub that enables you to set up CI/CD pipelines directly in your repository, as well as other automated workflows.

 ---

 ## 1. Creating a Repository on GitHub